Shopee: Market share

 In January 2023, the company announced the closure of its Polish operations.
 By Q2 2023, Shopee remained the largest online marketplace in Southeast Asia, with a traffic share ranging from 30% to 50% across the region, and also ranked as the leading online shopping platform in Taiwan.
 In the fourth quarter of 2023, Shopee reported a 46% year-on-year increase in gross orders, reaching 2.5 billion.
 The gross merchandise value (GMV) for the quarter also rose by 28.6% to US $23.1 billion.

+Recognition

+According to the YouGov's Best Brands Rankings 2026 report, Shopee ranked second in the top 10 brands in Singapore list.

 Controversies

 Meet-and-greet with Blackpink

 In June 2019, #ShopeeScam trended on Twitter after Shopee released a promotion in the Philippines that offered passes to a meet-and-greet with Blackpink for the top 568 spenders in their online store.
 Several fans reported receiving notifications that they had won tickets, but which were unilaterally retracted afterward by Shopee.
 Others posted screenshots that showed Shopee changing their contest mechanics the day before the event.
 Shopee was investigated by the Department of Trade and Industry for the incident.